digbmc/dssf-syll/_weeks/02-data.md

 - Read at least one of the three critical AI readings (Crawford, Goodlad, or Bender)
 - Experiment with using GPT (either [Microsoft Copilot](https://copilot.microsoft.com/) or [GitHub Copilot in VS Code](https://code.visualstudio.com/docs/copilot/overview#_getting-started))
   - Save your chatbot history
-  - Reflect on your experience
+  - Reflect on your experiences
+- Return to your mini-projects: create a task list and post it to the blog

 ### 4:30 PM Reflections
-- What went well?
-- What was challenging?
+- What did you do with your AI sandboxing time?
+How did it go?
+- Share any thoughts and reflections on today's readings or workshops.

 ---